Explosion-Proof Lighting | North American | Horticutral Lighting

 night airport lighting

 To achieve appropriate apron lighting, ICAO (International Civil Aviation Organization) stated the apron lighting requirements.
-The requirements are as followed:
+The requirements are as follows:

-• The average horizontal illumination on the apron should not less than 10 lux. (except for the areas with service functions).
+• The average horizontal illumination on the apron should be no less than 10 lux. (except for the areas with service functions).

-• Optimal uniformity ratio of apron lighting is 4:1. (average to minimum)
+• The optimal uniformity ratio of apron lighting is 4:1. (average to minimum)

 • Average horizontal illumination for areas between aircraft stands and apron (parking area, service roads) should be 10 lux.